 Use grouping and binning in Power BI Desktop

 In Power BI Desktop, you can group data points to help you more clearly view, analyze, and explore data and trends in your visuals.
-You can also define the bin size to put values into equally sized groups that better enable you to visualize data in ways that are meaningful.
-This action is often called binning.
+You can also define the bin size to put values into equally sized groups that better enable you to visualize data in meaningful ways.
+This action is called binning.

-To use grouping, select two or more elements on a visual by using Ctrl+click to select multiple elements.
-Then right-click one of the multiple selection elements and choose Group data from the context menu.
+To use grouping, select two or more elements on a visual by using Ctrl+Select.
+Then right-click one of the selected elements, scroll to Group, and choose Group from the context menu.

-Once it's created, the group is added to the Legend bucket for the visual.
+Once it's created, the group is added to the Legend well for the visual with (groups) appended.
 The group also appears in the Fields list.

-You can add an ungrouped value into an existing group: just select the one of the Ungrouped values, then select the existing group to add the value to, and select the Group button.
-To remove an item from a group, select it from the Groups and members box, and then select Ungroup.
-You can also move ungrouped categories into the Other group or leave them ungrouped.
+- To remove items from the group, select them from Groups and members and then select Ungroup.
+You can also move ungrouped values into the Other group or leave them ungrouped.

+Use binning to right-size the data that Power BI Desktop displays.
 You can set the bin size for numerical and time fields in Power BI Desktop.
-You can make bins for calculated columns, but not for measures.
-Use binning to right-size the data that Power BI Desktop displays.
+You can make bins for calculated columns but not for measures.

 To see binning in action, take a look at this video.